This post contains affiliate links.

 Judith Jones, editor of Mastering the Art of French Cooking Vol. 1 & Vol. 2

-One of the main components of getting my culinary degree (Escoffier School of Culinary Arts) online was writing out detailed descriptions of the transition of each recipe and technique we studied.
-As tedious as it seemed at the time, this exercise was crucial to the learning process.
+One of the main components of getting my culinary degree (Escoffier School of Culinary Arts) was writing out detailed descriptions of the transition of each recipe and technique we studied.
+As tedious as it seemed at the time, this exercise is crucial to the learning process.

 To say the least, photographing ALL the recipes in Mastering the Art of French Cooking will take much longer than 365 days to complete.